 Irrespective of whether you want to oppose a European patent or whether you need to defend your European patent against an attack by somebody else, Patenthuis is at your service.

-Advantages of centralised EPO opposition proceedings.
+Advantages of revovation by EPO opposition proceedings

-However, there are advantages to an EPO opposition.
+There are significant advantages to an EPO opposition.
 These are mainly: reduced cost and complexity.
 This is the case because there is only a single, centralized procedure.

 Opponents and representation